zak-goldberg/personal-budget-2/README.md

 - Break validation methods in setters (class-definitions.js) into generic utility functions
 - Remove envelopeId from the request body of POST envelopes/:envelopeId/expenses since it is already a parameter in the path
 - Test edge cases, not just happy path.
+- Organize the file structure and update import statements.